Betancourt Doctrine: History

+In 1907, Carlos R. Tobar, Foreign Minister of Ecuador, advanced what would be known as the Tobar Doctrine, holding that states should not give diplomatic recognition to governments that came to power through revolution or coups.

-Rómulo Betancourt was sworn-in as President of Venezuela in February 1959 before the Congress of the Republic in the Federal Legislative Palace for his second presidency.
+Rómulo Betancourt was sworn in as President of Venezuela in February 1959 before the Congress of the Republic in the Federal Legislative Palace for his second presidency.
 Betancourt's inaugural address made clear his political perspective, proclaimed what is now known as the Betancourt Doctrine, and made his pronouncement about the new police doctrine for the country:

 We will request cooperation from other democratic governments of America to ask, united, that the Organization of American States exclude dictatorial governments from their bosom because they not only affront the dignity of America, but also because Article 1 of the Charter of Bogotá, constituent act of the OAS, establishes that only governments of respectable origin born of popular expression can be part of this organism, through the only legitimate source of power that are the freely chosen elections.
 Regimes that do not respect human rights, that violate the liberties of their citizens and tyranny with the support of totalitarian policies, must be subjected to a rigorous sanitary cord and eradicated through the collective peaceful action of the international legal community.